patbl/colemak-evil/README.md

 Tips
 ----

-Type :hints or :ars to bring up the hint screen.
+Type :hints (:h should also work) to bring up the hint screen.

 Escape takes you into normal mode, but you may find that defining your own key combination using [Key Chord](http://www.emacswiki.org/emacs/key-chord.el)